 Request for Review

-A student concerned with the reasonable accommodation determination is advised to meet and discuss the concerns with the representative of Disability Resources or the Director of Student Affairs in the KU School of Law within five business days of receiving the written notice of accommodation.
+A student concerned with the reasonable accommodation determination is advised to meet and discuss the concerns with the representative of Disability Resources or the Associate Dean for Academic and Student Affairs in the KU School of Law within five business days of receiving the written notice of accommodation.
 If further discussion does not resolve the matter, the student may make a request for review to the Director of the Academic Achievement and Access Center (AAAC).
 The request for review must be made in writing within five business days of the student being informed of the accommodation.
 The AAAC Director will review the appropriate records and documentation and may ask the student for a meeting to clarify the request.
 The AAAC Director may discuss the request with the representative of Disability Resources and other appropriate professionals.
 He or she will communicate a final decision in writing as soon as practicable.
 The disability eligibility and reasonable accommodation determination remain in effect during the period in which the AAAC Director considers the student's request.

 Reasonable Accommodation is a modification or adjustment to a course, program, service, job, activity, or facility that enables a qualified student with a disability to have an equal opportunity to participate.
 Auxiliary aids and services are those items and services with which, if provided, a student with a disability would have equal access to the student's educational program or to the student life activities for which the student is eligible.
 They include such considerations as, but not limited to, adjustable lighting; sound amplification; note-takers; ASL interpretation; speech to text interpretation; use of a computer for in-class exams and in-class writing assignments; a distraction-free environment, whenever possible, for in-class exams; extra time for in-class examinations and in-class writing assignments; alternative book and test formats.